rbergm/pg_lab/docs/hinting.md

 However, the hint does not restrict the operators that should be used to compute the intermediates.
 This is done using [operator-level hints](#operator-level-hints).

-> [!info]
+> [!NOTE]
-> Notice that in contrast to the operator-level hints, intermediates for the join order hint always require braces.
+> In contrast to the operator-level hints, intermediates for the join order hint always require braces.
 > This is necessary to encode the correct join hierarchy.

 Using appropriate nesting, the join order hint can be used to enforce bushy plans.